smkerr/smkerr/README.md

 📍 California ☀️ -> Berlin 🌧️

-🎓 MSc Data Science for Public Policy candidate at the Hertie School
+🎓 MSc Data Science for Public Policy from the Hertie School

 👨‍💻 CPC Analytics